Professor Patrick Hudson describes organisational culture as a game of snakes and ladders—we can climb up but also slide down.

 About the presenter

-Professor Hudson is a psychologist with wide experience of safety management in a variety of high-hazard industries and is Professor of the Human Factor in Safety at Delft University of Technology in the Netherlands.
+Professor Hudson is a psychologist with wide experience of safety management in a variety of high-hazard industries.
+He is Professor of the Human Factor in Safety at Delft University of Technology in the Netherlands.
 He was one of the developers of the Tripod model for Shell which is better known as the ‘Swiss Cheese’ model.

 Professor Hudson was selected as a Distinguished Lecturer of the Society of Petroleum Engineers in 2012–13, and an expert witness on process safety and safety culture in the BP Deepwater Horizon lawsuit in New Orleans.